friction2d/friction2d.github.io/_drafts/friction-100-beta1.md

 ## New Theme/Style (UI/UX)

-A lot of work has gone into the UI/UX in this version, still some tweaks pending.
+A lot of work has gone into the UI/UX in this version, some changes might not be complete in this beta release.
 More information will be added before final release.

 ## HiDPI (Display Scaling)